 Feed – Insects require around 1.7kg of feed to produce 1kg of protein and this will be organic matter

 Land – Producing insects requires approximately 3.5 m2 per kg of insect protein

 Insect based protein will therefore create around 96% less CO2 than livestock making it the winner in the environmental impact round too.
 Ding ding, the gloves are firmly off.

-The dog food world is dominated by meat based dishes but insect protein is here to revolutionise this.
-We may have been told over the years that our dogs NEED meat in their diets but this isn’t factually correct.
-Dogs do require a nutritionally balanced diet and yes this does include protein but it most certainly does not mean that they need to gain that from meat sources.
-The PDSA themselves say:
+The dog food world is dominated by meat-based dishes but insect protein is here to revolutionise this.
+We've been told over the years that our dogs NEED meat in their diets but this isn’t factually correct.

 “Dogs are omnivores, which means they can eat both meat and plant-based foods.
 As long as you buy a complete commercial food appropriate for your dog’s age and lifestyle, your dog will be getting all the nutrients they need whether you’re feeding meat or not”

-In actual fact, we are seeing more and more dogs displaying food intolerances to both particular types of meat and also grains so an alternative option is now required for this reason too.
+We're seeing more and more dogs displaying food intolerances to both particular types of meat and grains so insect protein is a great alternative.